 Qualifications aside, why not come and meet us in person?
-We offer seven FREE weekly in-house drop-in legal clinics, a FREE 30-minute appointment for all new Family Law clients and a FREE weekly drop-in legal clinic at the Citizens Advice Bureau in Northwich.
+We offer seven FREE weekly in-house drop-in legal clinics, a FREE 30-minute appointment for all new Family Law clients and a FREE weekly drop-in legal clinic at the Citizens Advice Bureau.

 At SH&Co., your life is our business.